ONE YEAR BIBLE PROGRAM

 Complete 10 classes (30 accredited units)

-Experience 2-3 semesters on-campus in Santa Clarita, California
+Experience 2 or 3 semesters on-campus in Santa Clarita, California

 Continue studies at The Master’s University in any major, or transfer to another university